 Full-time study visa in Ireland

-Citizens of EU or EEA countries do not need a study visa in Ireland.
+Citizens of EU (European Union) or EEA (European Economic Area) countries do not need a study visa in Ireland.

 Citizens of Schedule 1 countries are entitled to stay in Ireland for 90 days.
-Therefore, if you enrol on a course that runs for less than 90 days, you won’t need to apply for a study visa.
+Therefore, if you are a Schedule 1 country citizen and you enrol on a course that runs for less than 90 days, you won't need to apply for a study visa.

 What courses will allow me to apply for a study visa

-In order to apply for a study visa you must apply for a full-time, daytime course.
+In order to apply for a study visa you must apply for a full-time course.
 Here you have a choice between a higher education programme or a language school.
 The rules are slightly different in each case.

 Higher education programmes